ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-[Mail Receivers](#mail-receiver) wishing to fully participate in DMARC will apply the DMARC mechanism to inbound email messages when a [DMARC Policy Record](#dmarc-policy-record) exists that applies to the [Author Domain](#author-domain), and will send aggregate reports to Domain Owners that request them.
+[Mail Receivers](#mail-receiver) wishing to fully participate in DMARC will apply the DMARC mechanism to inbound email messages when a [DMARC Policy Record](#dmarc-policy-record) exists that applies to the [Author Domain](#author-domain), and will send aggregate feedback reports to Domain Owners that request them.
 Mail Receivers might also send failure reports to Domain Owners that request them.
+The following sections describe how to achieve this.

 The steps for applying the DMARC mechanism to an email message can take place during the SMTP transaction, and should do so if the Mail Receiver